nelhage/blog.nelhage.com/content/post/property-testing-like-afl.md

 I don't write much Python these days, but if I did I'd definitely explore building out a variant of this workflow on top of Hypothesis.

+## Postscript

+This post is also available in <a href="http://clipartmag.com/ru-property-testing-like-afl" rel="nofollow">translation into Russian</a>

 [afl]: http://lcamtuf.coredump.cx/afl/
 [oss-fuzz]: https://github.com/google/oss-fuzz